Golap Borbora

-Golap Borbora (29 August 1926 – 19 March 2006) was an Indian politician and a chief minister of the Indian state of Assam from 1978 to 1979.
-He was the first non-Congress chief minister of Assam.
-Borbora was a member of Rajya Sabha between 1968 and 1974.
+Golap Chandra Borbora (29 August 1926 – 19 March 2006) was an Indian politician who served as the sixth chief minister of Assam from 1978 to 1979.
+He was the first person outside the Indian National Congress to hold the office.
+Borbora was a member of Rajya Sabha from 1968 to 1974 and Member of Assam Legislative Assembly (MLA) for Tinsukia from 1978 to 1983.

-Early life
+Early life and education

 He was born in Golaghat and had his early schooling in Tinsukia and then studied at the University of Calcutta.
 His parents were Komol Borbora (an executive officer from Indian Oil Corporation Limited, Digboi) and Puniyaprova Borbora.
 His father later left his job due to official issues (a long strike in the company).
 He had ten siblings, one of whom was Renu Saikia, who later became famous as a prolific actress in the Assamese film industry.

-Personal Background

-He was a non-smoker but a "paan and chai addict".
-He is survived by his sons including Pankaj Borbora who is associated with the Bharatiya Janata Party.

-Political career
+Early political involvement

 Borbora was a follower of Ram Manohar Lohia and Jai Prakash Narayan and was imprisoned several times during the freedom movement.
 He had been an active trade unionist from the early days of his political career.
 He led peasant movements, trade union movements, and went to jail many times.
 He had been imprisoned nine times in different parts of India since Independence and the last time he was jailed was for 19 months during Emergency.

-He headed Janata Party Government from March 12, 1978 to September 4, 1979.
-He succeeded Sarat Chandra Sinha as Chief Minister.
+Later career and imprisonment

 In free India he was arrested in 1975 for opposing Indira Gandhi's regime in the emergency in 1975 and spent 18 months in Tihar Jail.

+Chief Ministership

+Appointment

 Golap Borbora became the State unit president of the Janata Party in 1977 after his release from Tihar jail and led the party to victory with 53 seats and was unanimously elected.
+He succeeded Sarat Chandra Sinha as Chief Minister.
 He was elected the first non-Congress Chief Minister of Assam in 1978.
+He was elected for the Tinsukia constituency, succeeding Paramananda Gogoi.

+Cabinet

+Appointments to the cabinet of Borbora included Dulal Chandra Baruah as deputy chief minister and Keshab Chandra Gogoi as finance minister.

+Domestic policy

 The Janata Party Government led by Borbora lasted for 18 months only.
 However, many think that the government did not last long as he had tried to stop influx of illegal immigrants from neighboring countries and also to demonopolize the liquor trade in tea garden belts.
 His government exempted land revenue for farmers up to 10 bighas and ordered fee exemptions to school students up to HSLC level and all girls up to high school level.
 The government also introduced free medical treatment in all the government hospitals and allowed free movement of foods-grains within the state.

+Resignation

+The Borbora government did not have a majority in the assembly, but worked with the support of the 12-member Communist Party of India (Marxist) (CPI-M), the four-member Plain Tribals Council of Assam (PTCA), and three independents.

+Borbora resigned in September 1979.
+Borbora was succeeded by Jogendra Nath Hazarika.